-All college administered student loan and grant disbursements are made by debit card.
+All college administered student loan and grant disbursements are made by either direct deposit into a bank account or by check.
+Students can sign up for direct deposit electronically on MyMAC or by completing a paper request at the Business Office.
 Payments are usually made during the sixth week of each semester.
 Federal College Work Study students are paid the tenth of each month.